 The second principle, “Do-It-While-It-Is-Easy” is about speaking up and communicating when there’s something that affects you or your housemate.
 In this example, one housemate informs the other about being away for a weekend.
 The advance notice allows Judith to make her own plans, knowing that Nancy won’t be around.
 Imagine how different it would feel for Nancy if she found out on the Friday morning that Judith was going away for the weekend.

 “Do-It-While-It-Is-Easy” could also be about something that bothers you: dirty dishes left in the sink, thermostat settings, or a granddaughter’s noise.
 The key here is noticing when you are bothered by some little thing and speaking up.
 Don’t let it become an internal conversation with yourself that becomes a bigger issue.
 This is easier to do when you’ve had thorough conversations about how you’ll live together before you agree to do it.
-(The Compatibility Assessment is designed to help you do that.
+(The Interviewing Guide is designed to help you do that.
 Read the story of Genna and Sally using the Assessment to see how it works.

 When you speak up, you and your housemate can work together for a solution.
 You will find a solution because you care.
 Sometimes it is incredibly easy to fix the issue – all that needs to happen is that the other knows there’s a problem.
 Sometimes it takes more work.
 For instance in the story above, we get a sense that Nancy and Stephanie had a difficult conversation about visits from Stephanie’s granddaughter.
 They’ve worked it out.